This kegel trainer is loved by Gwyneth Paltrow, Davina McCall, and Khloe Kardashian.

 It’s Elvie’s game-like qualities that have been key to its success – massively distinguishing it from the “barbaric” medical devices and “gimmicky” sex toys women used to use, says Bowler.

-“Imagine trying to train for a marathon and never knowing how fast you’re running or how far you’re running, there’s nothing to motivate you,” says Bowler.
+“Imagine trying to train for a marathon and never knowing how fast you’re running or how far you’re running, there’s nothing to motivate you,” the founder explains.

 Instead, Elvie is about making pelvic floor exercises fun, by setting targets and goals.